lpazzeto/lpazzeto/README.md

 ### Welcome

 I am Leonardo Pazzeto and I am currently working on improving my Python skills.
-I also know how to code in VBA
+I also know how to code in VBA.

 <!--
 **lpazzeto/lpazzeto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.